-Unless another rights offering or other similar offers are made to and accepted by us on terms that we deem favorable, we intend to hold the balance of these investments through successful auctions at par, which we believe could take approximately 2.0 years.
+Unless another rights offering or other similar offers are made to and accepted by us on terms that we deem favorable, we intend to hold the balance of these investments through successful auctions at par, which we believe could take approximately 1.8 years.

 The valuation of the auction-rate securities is subject to fluctuations in the future, which will depend on many factors, including the collateral quality, potential to be called or restructured, underlying final maturity, insurance guaranty, liquidity and market conditions, among others.
-To determine the fair value of the auction-rate securities at March 31, 2009 and December 31, 2008, we used a discounted cash flow model, for which there are three valuation parameters, including time-to-liquidity, discount rate and expected return.
+To determine the fair value of the auction-rate securities at June 30, 2009, March 31, 2009 and December 31, 2008, we used a discounted cash flow model, for which there are three valuation parameters, including time-to-liquidity, discount rate and expected return.
 The following are the values used in the discounted cash flow model:

-December 31, 2008 March 31, 2009

-Time-to-Liquidity 18 months 24 months

-Expected Return (Based on the 2-year treasury rate, plus a contractual 2.3% 1.6%

-penalty rate)

-Discount Rate (Based on the 2-year LIBOR, the cost of debt and a liquidity 6.8% 5.5% - 8.5%,
+December 31, 2008 March 31, 2009 June 30, 2009 Time-to-Liquidity 18 months 24 months 21 months Expected Return (Based on the 2.3% 1.6% 2.1% 2-year treasury rate, plus a contractual penalty rate) Discount Rate (Based on the 6.8% 5.5% - 8.5%, depending on the 5.3% - 10.1%, depending on the 2-year LIBOR, the cost of debt and a credit-rating of the security credit-rating of the security liquidity risk premium) - -

-risk premium) depending on the

-credit-rating of the security